-The Spatial Disorientation (SD) Training Lab offers students a unique opportunity to immerse themselves in visual and vestibular illusions that may be encountered in-flight.
+The Spatial Disorientation (SD) Training Lab provides students the opportunity to experience visual and vestibular illusions that may occur during flight.

 Equipment